Cathleen Crudden: Education

-Crudden earned a Bachelors of Science at the University of Toronto in 1989, working with Mark Lautens, with whom she went on to complete her master's degree.
-She moved to University of Ottawa for her PhD, working under the supervision of Howard Alper, which she completed in 1995.
+Crudden earned a Bachelor of Science at the University of Toronto in 1989, working with Mark Lautens, with whom she went on to complete her master's degree.
+She moved to the University of Ottawa for her PhD, working under the supervision of Howard Alper, which she completed in 1995.
+During this time, she completed a research exchange with Shinji Murai at Osaka University in Japan.

 Research and career

-Crudden was appointed a Natural Sciences and Engineering Research Council postdoctoral fellow at University of Illinois at Urbana–Champaign working with Scott E. Denmark in 1995.
-She moved to University of New Brunswick in 1996 where she started her own research group.
-In 2002, she was appointed a Queen's National Scholar and moved her research lab to Kingston, Ontario.
+After completing her Ph.D., Crudden was awarded a Natural Sciences and Engineering Research Council postdoctoral fellowship at the University of Illinois at Urbana–Champaign working with Scott E. Denmark in 1995.
+She moved to University of New Brunswick (UNB) in 1996 as an assistant professor and was granted early promotion and tenure in 2000.
+In 2001, she became one of the first cohorts of University Research Professors at UNB.
+In 2002, she was recruited to Queen's University as a Queen's National Scholar and moved her research lab to Kingston, Ontario.